VinF/deer/docs/user/tutorial.rst

 * *Deep learning* is a branch of machine learning for regression and classification.
 It is particularly well suited to model high-level abstractions in data by using multiple processing layers composed of multiple non-linear transformations.

 This combination allows to learn complex tasks such as playing ATARI games from high-dimensional sensory inputs.
-For more informations, you can refer to this |intro-deep-RL|.
+For more informations, you can refer to |intro-deep-RL|.

 .. |intro-deep-RL| raw:: html

-   <a href="https://arxiv.org/abs/1811.12560" target="_blank">introduction to deep reinforcement learning</a>
+   <a href="https://arxiv.org/abs/1811.12560" target="_blank">this introduction to deep reinforcement learning</a>

 ..
     How does it work?